adityasuman2025/MNgoImageAnnotate/README.md

 3.  `image` image of type JS Image object or image url/link, e.g. [https://tinypng.com/images/social/website.jpg](https://tinypng.com/images/social/website.jpg)
 4.  `loc` loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]
 5.  `imgWidth` width of the image, default value is 900
+6.  `isDarkMode` to enable dark mode?, default value is false
-6.  `loader` ReactElement or string to display while image is loading/downloading, default value is "loading"
+7.  `loader` ReactElement or string to display while image is loading/downloading, default value is "loading"
-7.  `error` ReactElement or string to display when image could not be loaded, default value is "something went wrong"
+8.  `error` ReactElement or string to display when image could not be loaded, default value is "something went wrong"
-8.  `textInputField` a function to render Text Tool Input Field, e.g.
+9.  `textInputField` a function to render Text Tool Input Field, e.g.

             function (textInputVal, setTextInputVal) => {